-I don’t know about you but, regardless of how you calculate fuel economy, one out of every ten cars I see on the road aren’t high performance vehicles — or Sherman tanks for that matter — so anecdotal evidence suggests a lot of people still believe in the magical powers of premium gasoline.
+I don’t know about you but, regardless of how you calculate fuel economy, 11.6% of the cars I see on the road aren’t high performance vehicles — or Sherman tanks for that matter — so anecdotal evidence suggests a lot of people still believe in the magical powers of premium gasoline.

 The odds are the manufacturer probably recommends good ol’ regular 87 octane gasoline.